 8. Going from larger upstream to smaller downstream conduits is not permitted without approval of Council prior to detailed design.
 In going from smaller to larger pipes benching shall be provided in pits to enable a smooth flow transition.
-Losses in sudden expansions and contractions shall be taken into account in the hydraulic design.
+Losses in sudden expansion and contractions are given in Appendix D5.

-Contraction/ Expansion Losses
+Contraction / Expansion Losses.